You’d think that filing your taxes for free would be pretty simple.

-What Happens if You Make a Mistake?
+What Happens If You Make a Mistake on Your Tax Return?

 Mistakes are bound to pop up no matter how easy it is to file your free tax return.
 But an error here or there isn’t the end of the world.
 In cases where mistakes are minor and you’ve already sent in your tax return, the IRS makes the changes automatically, said Shaunna Morgan, TaxAct’s director of public relations and communications.

 “If a filer notices a mistake after their e-filed return has been accepted by the IRS, they should wait until they receive their refund before doing anything,” she said.
 “The IRS will often catch simple omissions and minor mistakes.”

 If the error influences how much you’d get back on your refund, then the IRS will notify you of the mistake, Chad Shultz said.